Vaidehi Kathirunthal: Production

 After Ilaiyaraaja finished composing the songs of Kaakki Sattai (1985) in half-a-day, well before the three-day schedule, he started to compose other songs since he was free at that time; he ended up composing six songs, hoping to use them in a potential film.
 Producer-lyricist Panchu Arunachalam, who used to listen to Ilaiyaraaja's unused songs and pick any of them he liked for future projects, wanted one of the six tunes for the film that would become Vaidehi Kathirunthal.
 But Ilaiyaraaja insisted that he listen to all six tunes; the producer did so, and the storyline of Vaidehi Kathirunthal was developed based on them.

-The title was derived from a line from the song "Vasanthathil Orr Naal" from Moondru Deivangal (1971) which goes, "Vasanthaththil or naal Manavarai oram Vaidhegi kaththirunthaalo".
-The film was written and directed by R. Sundarrajan, and produced by Thooyavan under the banner Appu Movies, while Arunachalam was credited as presenter.
+The title was derived from a line from the song "Vasanthathil Orr Naal" from Moondru Deivangal (1971).
+The film was written and directed by R. Sundarrajan, and produced by Thooyavan under Appu Movies, while Arunachalam was credited as presenter.
 Cinematography was handled by Raja Rajan, and editing by M. Shrinivasan and B. Krishnakumar.
-Vijayakanth agreed to play a "soft role" at a time when he starred in many action films and was branded an action hero.
+Vijayakanth agreed to play a "soft role" at a time when he was branded an action hero.
+Anitha Kuppusamy was initially offered to be the lead actress, but she declined, citing a lack of interest in an acting career; the role went to Revathi.
 This was the Tamil debut of Kannada actress Pramila Joshai (credited as Parimalam), and the feature film debut of T. S. Raghavendra (credited as Raghavendar) and Sivankumar.
-Shooting took place predominantly at the banks of Kanchima (Noyyal) River.
+Shooting took place predominantly at the banks of the Noyyal River.